joe-niland/boxstarter-salt/readme.md

 + Some things are hard-coded in this package:
     + Salt version 2016.3.4
     + Run as Windows service
+    + Minion is configured in masterless mode
-    + Master is set to "masterless"
+    + Master is set to host name "masterless"

 Building
 ==========